nooqta/nextjs-kodyfire/README.md

 ### Method 2: As a runner in a kody project
 Refer to the kodyfire __[generate your artifact](https://github.com/nooqta/kodyfire#generate-your-artifact)__ section.
-Once your project is initialized and ready for kody, generate your tsconfig concept using the `kody ride` command or manually.
-As an example, A declaration for a tsconfig concept might look like the following:
+Once your project is initialized and ready for kody, generate your nextjs concept using the `kody ride` command or manually.
+As an example, A declaration for a nextjs concept might look like the following:
 ```json
 {
 			"name": "Bird",